 By the way, you may also hear about "immunity passports."
 Technically, immunity is a different thing, and it involves having your blood tested for antibodies that prove you've had a disease and then recovered.
 Vaccines work differently and are applied far more widely across populations.
 Still, you'll hear people (wrongly) use "immunity passport" when they almost always mean one for vaccination—and that's exactly what the Carte Jaune certifies.

 So if you have any would-be Patrick Henrys in your life who protest that vaccination passports are a violation of their liberties, ask them why they haven't been complaining about them for all these years.
-Some of the most liberated people in the world have used them every day since the 1950s to extend their adventures to new frontiers around the world.
+Some of the most liberated people in the world have used them every day since the 1950s to extend their adventures to new frontiers.